Honest Deputy vs RosterElf comparison 2026 (Australia)

 Deputy v RosterElf pricing summary

-RosterElf's pricing follows a simple structure: one core plan at $8 AUD per employee/month (or $7 on annual billing) that includes the main features most Australian SMEs typically use—rostering, time and attendance, GPS/photo clock-ins, award interpretation, Xero/MYOB payroll integration, messaging and basic analytics.
-The optional HR Hub is $2 per employee/month, or included at no extra cost on annual billing.
+RosterElf's pricing follows a simple structure: Core plan at $8 AUD per employee/month (or $6 on annual billing) covers rostering, time and attendance, GPS/photo clock-ins, award interpretation, Xero/MYOB payroll integration, messaging and basic analytics.
+The Full Suite at $10/month ($7 annual) adds HR tools including onboarding, contracts, and compliance tracking.

 Deputy's pricing is more modular.
 The Core plan is $9.75 AUD per user/month, but several functions equivalent to RosterElf's inclusions—such as HR ($3.50), Messaging+ ($2.75), Analytics+ ($2.00), and in-built payroll ($5.00)—are billed as separate add-ons.
 When combined, the total monthly cost reaches approximately $23 AUD per user, which is about 130% higher than RosterElf's monthly total for the same feature coverage.

 On annual billing, the pattern is similar.
-Deputy's combined Core + add-on pricing totals around $20.68 per user/month, compared with $7.00 per employee/month for RosterElf, a difference of roughly 195%.
-RosterElf also includes its HR Hub on annual plans at no additional cost.
+Deputy's combined Core + add-on pricing totals around $20.68 per user/month, compared with $7 per employee/month for RosterElf Full Suite, a difference of roughly 175%.

 These differences reflect the contrasting pricing philosophies of the two platforms.
 RosterElf consolidates most day-to-day workforce management needs into a single plan with one optional add-on, while Deputy separates more functionality into individual modules.
 For Australian shift-based SMEs that use rostering, attendance and payroll exports together, RosterElf typically results in a lower overall cost.
 Deputy may be better suited to larger or more complex organisations that prefer selecting specific modules or require advanced forecasting and compliance features.